lue-bird/elm-bounded-nat/README.md

 toHexChar : Int -> Char
 ```

-- the _type_ doesn't tell us that an `Int` between 0 & 15 is wanted
+  - the _type_ doesn't show that an `Int` between 0 & 15 is expected
   - _the one implementing_ `toHexChar` has to handle the cases where the argument isn't between 0 & 15
       - either by introducing `Maybe` which will be carried throughout your program
       - or by providing silent default error values like `'?'` or even worse `'0'`
   - the `Int` range promise of the argument is lost after the operation

 with `bounded-nat`:
 ```elm
 toHexChar : N (In anyMinimum_ N15 difference_) -> Char
 ```

   - the _type_ tells us that a number between 0 & 15 is wanted
   - the _user_ proves that the number is actually between 0 & 15

 The argument type says: Give me an integer ≥ 0 `N` `In` range
   - `≥ 0`; `anyMinimum_` value allowed
   - `≤` `N15`
-  - which might be a [specific value like `n0`, `n1`, ... which has a `difference_`](N#Is)
+  - which might be a [specific value like `n0`, `n1`, ... which has a `difference_`](N#Is) `)`
-`)`

 Users can prove this by explicitly